 Lakeland holds inaugural Juneteenth celebration, dedicates Black Lives Matter Plaza

-Lakeland students and employees gathered Friday morning outside the Younger Family Campus to celebrate Juneteenth and dedicate a new space on campus to inspire Lakeland’s commitment to peace, equity and justice.
+Lakeland students and employees gathered Friday morning outside the Younger Family Campus Center to celebrate Juneteenth and dedicate a new space on campus to inspire Lakeland’s commitment to peace, equity and justice.

 LU Vice President for Campus Life David Simon, Jr., who organized Friday’s event, said Juneteenth will become an annual Lakeland summer celebration, and LU plans to expand the event to include Lakeland alumni beginning next June.